Ikabot-Collective/ikabot/README.md

 22. Attack barbarians

 	Now you can attack the barbarians in an automated way.
-You can send your troops in many rounds and repeat the attack as many times as you want.
+You can send your troops in many rounds and it will automatically collect the resources.

 24. Configure Proxy